Englynion y Clywaid: Example

+("Did you hear what Cynfarch sang?

+'Let your shield be on your horse;

+And who does not respect you, do not respect him'.")

+(Cynfarch was a king of Rheged (modern Cumbria) in the 6th century A.D.)

 History

 The poem is a reflection of the antiquarian interest of the 13th and 14th centuries when there was a great deal of collecting, composing and recording of proverbial material by learned Welshmen in a spirit which is compared by Kenneth H. Jackson to the antiquarian mindset that later spurred on the editors of The Myvyrian Archaiology of Wales in the early 19th century.

-Cynfarch fab Meirchion

-One poem describes a proverb attributed to Cynfarch fab Meirchion of the Hen Ogledd (Old North):"Did you hear Cynfarch sing?

-'Bid thy shoulder upon thy horse;